jacoblindev/ai-pair-dev/rules/generate-tasks.md

-# Generate Tasks (v2)
+# Generate Tasks (lean v2)

-Goal: Turn the PRD into a minimal, ordered task list that establishes architecture scaffolding first, then iterates safely with explicit gates.
+Goal: Turn the PRD + SD/SA into a minimal, ordered task list that establishes architecture scaffolding first, then iterates safely with a few high‑ROI gates.

 The original rhythm is preserved: assess → plan → parent tasks → confirm → sub-tasks.

 ---

+## 0. Prerequisite: SD/SA Exists

+- Ensure `ARCH.md` and `ADR-0001` exist per `/rules/create-prd.md`.
+- Treat `ARCH.md` as the current source of truth for module boundaries and allowed deps.

 ## 1. Assess Current State